What is Swiftly?

 Aster Capital

-Aster Capital is a venture capital firm acting as a growth accelerator for startups, particularly in the energy, smart industries, and mobility sectors.
-They provide an ecosystem of opportunities, market access, and geographic expansion support.
+Aster Capital is a venture firm acting as a growth accelerator for startups in the energy, smart industry, and mobility sectors, leveraging a global network of industrial partners.

 What's next for Swiftly?